brambozz/dotfiles/README.md

 - [-]: Switch from slock to swaylock
 - [-]: Switch from flameshot to grim+slurp
 - [-]: Change look of sway
-- [-]: Mako notifications on top of fullscreen
+- [x]: Mako notifications on top of fullscreen

 # dotfiles